lucashuet93/botbuilder-authentication/README.md

 <img src="./src/images/DefaultHTML.jpg" height="350" />

 #### Example Custom Magic Code HTML

 <img src="./src/images/CustomHTML.jpg" height="350" />

-In the example below, restify exposes an endpoint that serves up an index.html file expecting a magic code in the URL's hash.
+In the example below, restify exposes an endpoint that serves up an html file expecting a magic code in the URL's hash.
 The ```customMagicCodeRedirectEndpoint``` property is set to another endpoint that parses the magic code and sends it in the hash to the html file.

 #### /app.js